Special Educational Needs & Disabilities

 Inclusion Curriculum:

-At Key Stage 3 we have Inclusion sets in English and Maths for students we have identified as likely to benefit from a differentiated curriculum taught by an Inclusion specialist teacher with a focus on literacy development in a small group environment.
+At Key Stage 3 we have Inclusion classes in English, Maths, Geography, History and Languages ( Science for yr 7) for students we have identified as likely to benefit from a differentiated curriculum with a focus on literacy development in a small group environment.
 Students are identified from KS2 data, information from parents/carers and guidance from primary school staff.
 Inclusion sets are taught at the same time as the ‘mainstream’ timetable to minimise the difference between the two curriculums and to facilitate movement between sets.
+The curriculum for these classes runs alongside the mainstream curriculum but adapted to meet need.
 A review of student progress takes place each half-term to ensure all students are motivated to achieve and can be moved up to a large, mixed ability class as soon as they are ready.
 Teachers liaise with one another to share best practice and jointly evaluate progress.

 Speech and Language Groups:

-Some of our students need extra help in developing the basic use of the written word, as well as learning how to speak clearly and communicate their thoughts.
-Our interventions are delivered either on a 1:1 basis or within a small group and are guided by our Speech and Language therapists (Laura Rigby and Kate Harvey).
+Our interventions are delivered either on a 1:1 basis or within a small group and are guided by our Speech and Language therapists.

 Social Skills Groups: